thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 Additionally, it provisions a configurable number of MQTT clients that subscribe by topic filters to receive published messages.

 Various IoT device profiles differ based on the number of messages they produce and the size of each message.
-We have emulated smart tracker devices that send messages with five data points once per second.
+We have emulated smart tracker devices that send messages with five data points.
 The size of a single "publish" message is approximately **114 bytes**.
 Below you can see the emulated message structure with some differences from a real test case since the test agent generates the payload values.
 ```json
 { "lat": 40.761894, "long": -73.970455, "speed": 55.5, "fuel": 92, "batLvl": 81 }
 ```

-Publishers are split into 20 groups, each sending data to their own topic pattern (e.g. `usa/ny/manh/west/${id}`, where id - publisher client identifier).
+Publishers are split into 20 groups (resulting in 50k publishers and 10k msg/s per group), each sending data to their own topic pattern.
+The topic pattern is `CountryCode/City/Region/Part/ClientId` (e.g. `usa/ny/manh/west/${client_id}`).
 In total, publishers are sending data to 1M different topics.
 Accordingly, 20 subscriber groups are configured with 1 `APPLICATION` subscriber in each.
-The topic filter corresponds to the topic pattern of the publisher group resulting in 10k messages received per second.
+The topic filter corresponds to the topic pattern of the publisher group
+(e.g. `usa/ny/manh/west/+`) resulting in 10k messages received per second per subscriber.

-In this case, the ThingsBoard MQTT broker cluster constantly maintains 1M connections and processes 200k messages per second or 8,640M messages overall during 12 hours of running the test.
+In this case, the ThingsBoard MQTT broker cluster constantly maintains 1,000,020 connections and processes 200k messages per second or 8,640M messages overall during 12 hours of running the test.
 This causes ~1TB of data to the initial Kafka topic (`publish_msg`).
 Each subscriber receives 432M messages overall and has its special topic in Kafka where those messages are stored.
 Configuration of 20 APPLICATION subscribers means only Kafka is used to collect data and Postgres is not since